bigbug-gg/bigbug-gg/README.md

 📢 Notice
 - ✅ All projects are free and open-source.
-- 💡For technical support, consulting and customization services, please contact me for pricing.
+- 💡For technical support, consulting, and customization services, please contact me for pricing.

 <!--
 **bigbug-gg/bigbug-gg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.